-Personal, Social, Health, Emotional and Citizenship Education positive attitudes of mind, good relationships between children and adults and high standards of behaviour.
+Personal, Social, Health, Emotional and Citizenship Education mind, good relationships between children and adults and high standards of behaviour.
 Our detailed behaviour policy reinforces our emphasis on the partnership between home and school.
-We value pupil voice and have an active School Council.
-Children undertake a range of responsibilities such as Year 6 Peer Mentors.
+We value pupil voice and have an active House Team system.
+Children undertake a range of responsibilities such as the children in Owl Class being Playground Activity Leaders.

 The Personal, Social, Health, Emotional and Citizenship educational development of all children within the school has a very high profile.
-We aim to establish
+We aim to establish positive attitudes of